jfierstein/dev-coding-challenge/README.md

 * Displays a list of all players and their position (QB, WR, RB etc.)
 * Allows users to search for a player within the list by name or position
-* Allows users to view any game logs for a selected player in the list
+* Allows users to view game logs for a selected player in the list

 ## Code